codingtools/cdt/README.md

 ## `cdt hash [STRING]`

-create hash for a string/file
+Hashing functionality for a string/file

 ```
 USAGE